brsynth/rpviz/README.md

-# apprpviz
+# rpviz
-Apps for remote access to the pathway visualizer.
+Visualisation of pathways predicted from the RetroPath Suite.

 ## Important